Ilex pernyi

-Ilex pernyi is a species in the Ilex (holly) genus and the family Aquifoliaceae.
-This evergreen shrub or small tree occurs in Mongolia and the south-west of China, specifically in Anhui, Gansu, and Shaanxi.
-The leaves are diamond-shaped with sharply toothed margins, opposite on the many branches.
+Ilex pernyi (Perny's holly) is a species in the Ilex (holly) genus and the family Aquifoliaceae.
+It was discovered by the French Jesuit missionary and botanist Paul-Hubert Perny and named after him by Adrien René Franchet.

+This evergreen shrub or small tree growing to 10–15 m tall occurs in central and south-west of China, specifically in Anhui, Gansu, Guizhou, Shaanxi, Sichuan, and Yunnan.
+The leaves are smaller than those of most other hollies, 1.5–3 cm long, diamond-shaped, with five (occasionally three or seven) sharp spines on the margins.
 The small flowers are yellow, and berries on the female plants are red.
+It is widespread, and currently considered to be of least concern.

+It is occasionally cultivated as an ornamental tree in western Europe.